ECZEMA (ATOPIC DERMATITIS)

 – Boost Glutathione levels which is a most powerful of all antioxidants and strengthens the immune system and is one of the most effective remedies against autoimmune diseases .
 It boosts body’s ability to modulate and regulate the immune system.
 It is also important to provide body with ingredients that increase glutathione production in the liver by taking turmeric, milk thistle, L-cysteine or NAC (N-acetyl cysteine), Alpha Lipoic Acid, bilberry, vitamin C, asparagus, broccoli, peaches, avocado, spinach, garlic, squash, grapefruit.

 – Taking selenium supplements and increasing consumption of foods high in selenium (Brazil nuts, sunflower seeds, mushrooms, garlic, onions, etc.).
 Taking selenium supplements helps people with autoimmune conditions (such as eczema) because selenium (like vitamin D and zinc) plays important role in preventing immune cells from attacking own body (including skin).

 – Good quality Multivitamin-mineral formula or Vitamin B-complex: 1 tablet after breakfast.
 Please do not buy cheap formulas as their potency is very low and they contain only short list of inorganic ingredients.
 It must be a good quality formula such as Healthy Mega (HealthAid), VM75 (Solgar) or Special Two (NOW Foods) which are an excellent multi-vitamin and mineral formulas fortified with alfalfa powder, rutin, citrus bioflavonoids, bromelain, herbs, digestive enzymes and many other super nutrients.
 If your diet is very healthy and you stay away from refined foods, sugar and stimulants then take only 1/2 tablet after breakfast.

-– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with autoimmune diseases I recommand getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.
+– Since Vitamin B complex (B1, B2, B3, B6, B12, Folate) play very important role in dealing with autoimmune diseases I recommend getting B complex with a good quality multivitamin-mineral formula which is high in B vitamins.
 One of my favourite ones is Healthy Mega (HealthAid) as it is not only high in B vitamins and at the same time it contains zinc, selenium, herbs, digestive enzymes, micronutrients, and few super grasses.
 Compared with other popular formulas Healthy Mega may contain even up to 60 times more vitamins per tablet (see the picture below)!

 – Beneficial herbs: Tulsi (Holy basil), Rhodiola, Lemon balm (Melissa), Turmeric, Hops.